Chapter 6.54

 6.54.030 Litter permit.

-A. No person shall cause or allow any dog or cat owned, harbored or kept within the city to breed without first obtaining a litter permit.
-The term “litter permit” means a written authorization, issued annually by the director of animal services or his or her designee, giving its lawful holder permission to breed a dog or a cat.
+A. No person shall cause or allow any dog or cat owned, harbored or kept within the county of Stanislaus to breed without first obtaining a litter permit.
+The term “litter permit” means a written authorization, issued annually by the animal services executive director or his or her designee, giving its lawful holder permission to breed a dog or a cat.

 B. Each litter permit shall be valid for one year from the date of issuance, and may be renewed annually before its expiration date.
-Each applicant for a litter permit shall pay an annual fee as prescribed by the board of supervisors as set forth in Chapter 7.48 of the Stanislaus County Code.
+Each applicant for a litter permit shall pay an annual fee as prescribed by the board of supervisors and set forth in the fee schedule section of this title.

-C. The animal services department shall administer an animal litter permit program to allow the breeding of unaltered dogs and cats consistent with criteria and according to procedures established by the director of animal services.
+C. SASA shall administer an animal litter permit program to allow the breeding of unaltered dogs and cats consistent with criteria and according to procedures established by the animal services executive director.
 Under no circumstances shall such a litter permit be issued to a person who has been convicted of animal cruelty or neglect.

-D. In addition to the criteria and procedures established by the director of animal services, litter permits shall contain the following terms and conditions:
+D. In addition to the criteria and procedures established by the animal services executive director, litter permits shall contain the following terms and conditions:

 1. The owner of an unaltered female dog or cat shall not allow the whelping of more than one litter per animal in any household within the permit year.
-Notwithstanding this provision, the director of animal services or his or her designee is hereby authorized, upon application of a permittee, to allow on a one-time basis the whelping of up to two dog or cat litters per breeding animal within any domestic household within a permit year, if the permittee establishes, according to regulations promulgated by the director of animal services, including a veterinarian verification of health status, that such breeding is required due to the health of the animal.
-In the event that a permittee is forced to euthanize a litter of dogs or cats, the director of animal services or his or her designee may authorize the whelping of one additional litter of dogs or cats within the same permit year by the permittee;
+Notwithstanding this provision, the animal services executive director or his or her designee is hereby authorized, upon application of a permittee, to allow on a one-time basis the whelping of up to two dog or cat litters per breeding animal within any domestic household within a permit year, if the permittee established, according to regulations promulgated by the animal services executive director, including a veterinarian verification of health status that such breeding is required due to the health of the animal.
+In the event that a permittee is forced to euthanize a litter of dogs or cats, the animal services executive director or his or her designee may authorize the whelping of one additional litter of dogs or cats within the same permit year by the permittee;

-2. No offspring may be sold, adopted, bartered, or otherwise transferred, whether for compensation or otherwise, until it has reached the age of at least seven weeks and the offspring has received its first immunization against common diseases;
+2. No offspring may be sold, adopted, bartered, or otherwise transferred, whether for compensation or otherwise, until it has reached the age of at least seven weeks and the offspring have received its first immunizations against common diseases;

 3. Any holder of a litter permit who advertises to the public the availability of any dog or cat for sale, adoption, or transfer, whether for compensation or otherwise, must prominently display the litter permit number in any such advertisement.
 Further, the litter permit holder must provide the permit number to any person who purchases, adopts or receives any animal from the permit holder and include the permit number on any receipt of sale or transfer document;

-4. Commercial establishments selling locally bred dogs or cats shall prominently display the litter permit number(s) of the breeder(s) whose dogs and cats are sold in said establishments and any other pertinent information required by the director of animal services or his or her designee; commercial establishments selling dogs and cats which were not bred within the county of Stanislaus shall prominently display the name and address of the breeder(s) of such dogs and cats and any other pertinent information required by the director of animal services;
+4. Commercial establishments selling locally bred dogs or cats shall prominently display the litter permit number(s) of the breeder(s) whose dogs and cats are sold in such establishments and any other pertinent information required by the animal services executive director or his or her designee;

-5. Any litter permit holder selling or otherwise transferring a dog or cat, whether for compensation or otherwise, shall maintain records for a period of three years containing the name, address, and telephone number of the animal’s new owner on a department of animal services’ approved form;
+5. Any litter permit holder selling or otherwise transferring a dog or cat, whether for compensation or otherwise, shall maintain records for a period of three years containing the name, address, and telephone number of the animal’s new owner on a SASA’s approved form;

 E. The following animals are exempt from the litter permit requirements: